-He is currently instructed on some of the most of high-profile competition claims in this jurisdiction, including:
+He is instructed on many of the most of high-profile competition claims in this jurisdiction.
+His current and recent work includes:

-- Acting (as junior to Jon Turner QC) for British Airways in the “air cargo” cartel damages litigation in the Chancery Division.
+- Air cargo.
+Acting (as junior counsel to Jon Turner QC) for British Airways in relation to the “air cargo” damages claims in the Chancery Division.

-- Acting (as junior to Marie Demetriou QC) for one of the defendants in tcartel damages claims brought by National Grid and Scottish Power in the Chancery Division following the European Commission’s Power Cables cartel decision.
+- Power cables.
+Acting (as junior counsel to Marie Demetriou QC) for the “NKT” defendants in relation to damages claims brought by various parties in the Chancery Division following the European Commission’s Power Cables cartel decision.

-- Acting for the proposed defendant in Dorothy Gibson v Pride, the first claim brought in the Competition Appeal Tribunal under the new collective proceedings regime introduced by the Consumer Rights Act 2015.
+- Acting for the successful defendant in Dorothy Gibson v Pride, the first claim brought in the Competition Appeal Tribunal under the new collective proceedings regime introduced by the Consumer Rights Act 2015.

 Michael also has substantial experience of commercial regulation in a variety of contexts, from utilities to telecommunications.
 Major cases to date include:

 - NPg / British Gas v OFGEM: Michael advised the Competition and Markets Authority in its determination of the first appeals against an Ofgem price control under section 11C of the Electricity Act.

 - OFGEM v SSE Energy Supply Limited: Michael was instructed (as junior to Daniel Beard QC) by the Gas and Electricity Markets Authority in a mis-selling case which resulted in the largest fine ever imposed by OFGEM, and which attracted significant media coverage.